BlockBuilderJoe/BlockBuilder-API/README.md

 ### BlockBuilders AI API Usage Guide
 ## What is it?

+A demo of a series of APIs that are ChatGPT based Minecraft Experts.
+It can build and write commands for you!

-A guide for how to use the APIs of our Blockbuilder AI.
+Below is a guide for how to use the APIs of our Blockbuilder AI.
 With a bunch of getting started scripts to give you a headstart for playing with it yourself.

 ## How does it work?
 There are six different APIs that take a prompt as an input and are trained in a particular Minecraft specialism:
 - **Builder API** - Builds a Minecraft model from a prompt using Shap-e on Replicate.